NOTE: PLEASE UPDATE THE SCREENSHOT FROM THIS LINK: https://www.irs.gov/pub/irs-pdf/f1040x.pdf

-What Is the 1040X?
+What Is Form 1040X?

-The 1040X is a tax form that lets you amend or change your return up to three years after you filed the original return.
-You can use 1040X to correct any of the 1040 tax forms.
-If you made a mistake on another form, such as a Schedule A, you simply have to redo that form and include a new copy when you file the 1040X.
-The important thing is to determine how the changes to any other form would affect your 1040 – that’s what you input on the 1040X.
+The 1040X is the form you use to amend or change your tax return up to three years after you filed it (or up to two years within the date you paid any taxes owed, whichever is later).
+You can use 1040X to correct any of the 1040 tax forms, including 1040A, 1040EZ, 1040NR, and 1040NR-EZ.
+If a mistake on a related form (such as Schedule A) caused the error, redo that form and include it when you file the 1040X.

 How to Complete Form 1040X